Lohith2448/QR-code-component/README.md

 # QR-code-omponent
-This is a QR code component website design using HTML and CSS
+This is a QR code component website design using HTML and CSS.
+This project is based on frontend mentor website.